glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

   encoding only 2 bits of data, the remaining 4 are "padding" bits.
   Similarly, the last character of the digest contains 4 bits of data, and 2 padding bits.
-Because of the way they are coded, many BCrypt implementations will reject all passwords if these padding bits are not set to 0.
+Because of the way they are coded, many BCrypt implementations will reject *all* passwords if these padding bits are not set to 0.
-  Due to a legacy issue with Passlib <= 1.5.2,
-  Passlib instead prints a warning if it encounters hashes with any padding bits set, and will then validate them correctly.
+  Due to a legacy :ref:`issue <bcrypt-padding-issue>` with Passlib <= 1.5.2, Passlib will print a warning if it encounters hashes with any padding bits set, and then validate the hash as if the padding bits were cleared.
   (This behavior will eventually be deprecated and such hashes will throw a :exc:`ValueError` instead).